 Against better judgment after losing a quick draw contest and bet, Josh serves as guide for a dandified East Coast gun salesman who comes west to retrieve and replace a defective gun he sold to notorious outlaw Curly Bill Brocius.

 On the trail of a Cavalry deserter and the horses he stole, Josh rides into a town ruled as the private fiefdom of its autocratic, psychopathic marshal who is holding the horses and deserter.
 He wants a ransom from Josh for them.

 Hired by a father to bring back the man who killed his son Josh is surprised when he doesn't get paid because he brought the man back alive.
 He pursues the matter to make sure that the father's hate isn't allowed to kill an innocent man.

-Josh attempts to bring a man back for murder.
-He has to outwit the man's nephew and 2 men bent on claiming the bounty.
-Josh kills the 2 men and proves to the nephew that he can be trusted to get his uncle back to stand trial for a crime committed in self-defense.
+Josh must bring a man back for murder.
+He has to outwit the man's nephew and men bent on claiming the bounty.
+Josh must prove to the nephew that he can be trusted to get his uncle back to stand trial for a crime committed in self-defense.

 Josh brings a wanted man in to the Mesa City Sheriff, only to find he killed the sheriff's brother.
 Josh decides to join the sheriff and prisoner on the trip to take the man to Crazy Horse for trial but along the way the man escapes.